 For the same reasons, even manufacturers of QDR-capable boards sometimes only provide the capacity to install 2 sticks of RAM.

-Keep in mind that QDR-capable boards and chips are likely to be much more expensive than DDR systems.
+Remember that QDR-capable boards and chips will likely be much more expensive than DDR systems.
 Moreover, for the price, they offer a relatively minor boost in performance.
 In most cases, this money would be better spent elsewhere in your system.

 Other Components in Your Computer

-Your RAM is only one of many critical components that affect your computer’s performance.
-Besides the many attributes of the RAM itself, and how effectively your RAM serves, you will also depend on other critical components inside your system.
+Your RAM is only a critical component affecting your computer’s performance.
+Besides the many attributes and your RAM’s effectiveness, you will also depend on other critical components inside your system.

-Unless you have an unlimited budget, you’ll want to put together a buying list in which different components are well-matched so that no component is underutilized or bottleneck your performance.
+Unless you have an unlimited budget, you’ll want to assemble a buying list in which different components are well-matched so that no component is underutilized or bottleneck your performance.

 In particular, the match of processor and RAM is key to the performance of both components.
 Advanced processors are usually faster and use multiple threads for parallel processing to speed up processing tasks.
 They make more demands of a computer’s RAM for the same reasons.